 Police horses Lewis and Kilmarnock were accompanied by PC Claire Hunter and PC Kaeren Muir, while Joey was joined by actor Thomas Dennis (who plays Albert), Matt Forbes (Puppetry director) and the puppeteers operating Joey in Edinburgh: Tom Quinn (head), Chris Charles (heart) & Sam Parker (hind).

-Prior to Joey, Lewis and Kilmarnock meeting with members of the press and photographers in front of the Festival Theatre, the three horses spent some ‘familiarisation’ time together in our back of house loading bay and, almost immediately, it was clear a long-lasting friendship was formed!
-Lewis took a particular interest in Joey as you can see in this exclusive video of the horses meeting for the first time!
+Prior to Joey, Lewis and Kilmarnock meeting with members of the press and photographers in front of the Festival Theatre, the three horses spent some ‘familiarisation’ time together in our back of house loading bay and, almost immediately, it was clear a long-lasting friendship was formed.
+Lewis took a particular interest in Joey!

 War Horse is the powerful story of a young boy called Albert and his beloved horse, Joey, who has been requisitioned to fight for the British in World War I. Caught in enemy crossfire, Joey ends up serving on both sides during the war before landing in No Man’s Land, while Albert, not old enough to enlist, embarks on a treacherous mission to find his horse and bring him home.
 A remarkable tale of courage, loyalty and friendship, War Horse features ground-breaking puppetry work by South Africa’s Handspring Puppet Company, which brings breathing and galloping horses to life on stage.

 War Horse is now running at the Festival Theatre until 12 May.
 As Michael Morpurgo says: ‘Steady boy, steady Joey.
-Trot on!' and get your tickets now.
+Trot on!'.